 Accounting & Audit • ARCaml • AUSTRAC Tranche 2

-ARCaml for Accountants: Compliance Without the Headache
+ARCaml for Accountants: Compliance Made Simple

 Verify every client's identity Check for PEPs and sanctions exposure Assess money laundering risk on each engagement Keep records for seven years